 Nagorno-Karabakh is a mountainous territory in the South Caucasus, home to 150 000 people.
 It is one of the unrecognized states that emerged from the breakup of the Soviet Union in 1991 and is probably one of the most disadvantaged areas in Europe.

-The resulting international boycott has negative impacts on the health, education and security of the territory’s population.
+The resulting isolation has negative impacts on the health, education and security of the territory’s population.

 AGBU Europe is campaigning to end this forced isolation and for the European Union to engage with Nagorno-Karabakh, in line with its policy of “Engagement without Recognition” applied in Northern Cyprus, Abkhazia and Transdnistria.